severinlandolt/latex-thesis-template/README.md

 git clone <url_of_repository>
 ```

-Open *thesis.tex* in your favourite TeX editor.
+Open the folder in your favourite TeX editor.
+If you have any problems with "rendering" your PDF, just delete the .aux file.

 ## Citation